JohnArcher/vscode-hollywood-mal/README.md

 TODO

+## Code Snippets

+You can use code snippets to quickly generate code patterns you regularly need, like function definitions, loops and so on.
+Please have a look at the [Snippets section](snippets.md) for a list of all supported snippets.

+## Support

+If this extension is helpful to you and you want to support me feel to [buy me a coffee](ko-fi.com/johnarcher) or send a tip [via PayPal](paypal.me/cptjohnarcher).

+If you find a bug and want to see a feature added, please fill an [Issue on the GitHub page](https://github.com/JohnArcher/vscode-hollywood-mal/issues).
+I try my best to improve this extension.

 ## TODOs / Future

-Overall goal: Provide nearly the same feature subset as the official Hollywood IDE for Windows
+This extension is far from complete or bug free.
+The overall goalis : Provide nearly the same feature subset as the official Hollywood IDE for Windows and hw4cubic for Amiga.

 This includes and adds: